Many of the brand and reputational risks that businesses face are like Monty Python’s take on the Spanish Inquisition — nobody expects them.

 As the saying goes, it takes years to build a good reputation and seconds to lose one.

-In short, reputational risk is anything that could tarnish a company’s name, reduce its standing in the eyes of others, or threaten its very existence.
+In short, reputational risk is anything that could tarnish a company’s reputation, reduce its standing in the eyes of others, or threaten its very existence.

 For some, the damage is financial.
-Failing to meet stakeholder expectations torpedoes revenue streams, wipes out market cap, or exposes the company to costly lawsuits.
+Failing to meet stakeholder standards torpedoes revenue streams, wipes out market cap, or exposes the company to costly lawsuits.
+In these situations, companies that proactively work to mitigate reputational risk are often better equipped to recover.

 For others, the damage wrought by a reputational risk is intangible – and indelible.
 In some cases, it merely tarnishes the corporate reputation.
-But in others, it ruins it forever.
+But in others, the reputational harm it ruins it forever.

 Brand and reputation risks are everywhere and anywhere.

-Which is what connects horsemeat, faulty phones, and 4.9 barrels of crude oil: they’ve all caused reputational damage.
+Which is what connects horsemeat, faulty phones, and 4.9 barrels of crude oil: they’ve all caused reputational damage that directly threatened market value.

 More on that in a moment.